zzzprojects/docs/entityframework.net/pages/TBD/documentations/delete-without-loading.md

 PermaID: 1000109
 Title: Entity Framework Delete Without Loading - Learn to Batch Delete
 MetaDescription: Unlock the power of Entity Framework by learning how to delete entities without loading them in the context.
-LastMod: 2023-02-19
+LastMod: 2025-06-18
 Tags: save delete batch-delete
 ---

-# Entity Framework Delete Without Loading: Discover to Batch Delete
+# Entity Framework Delete Without Loading: Discover How to Batch Delete

 ## How to delete without loading entities in the context?